-Appendix A - Explanatory notes for Learning Academy Partnership schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for Learning Academy Partnership (South-West) state-funded schools.
 The oversubscription criteria for this school are detailed above .
+Further information can be found at Cornwall Council's admission booklet

+Admission authority

-Further information can be found at Cornwall Council's Applying for a School place for September 2024 booklet Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
+This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
-The admission authorities for different types of school are: Academy: the academy trust or multi-academy trust Community school: the LA Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust University Technical College (UTC): academy trust or multi-academy trust Voluntary Aided school (VA): the school's governing board Voluntary Controlled school (VC): the LA Admission Number (AN) The AN is the equivalent of the PAN after the intake year.
+The admission authorities for different types of school are:

+Academy: the academy trust or multi-academy trust

+Community school: the LA

+Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust

+University Technical College (UTC): academy trust or multi-academy trust

+Voluntary Aided school (VA): the school's governing board

+Voluntary Controlled school (VC): the LA

+Admission Number (AN)

+The AN is the equivalent of the PAN after the intake year but should be seen as a guide rather than as a minimum.
 It is the number of places a school expects to be able to provide in the Year Group.
 It will often be the same as the PAN that was originally determined for that group of children when it first entered the school.
 It may be increased or decreased in response to changes in demand or in the school's accommodation or organisation.
 See also PAN.

+Appeal

-Appeal When an application is refused, this is because the school believes it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).
-Any refusal will be in writing and inform the applicant of the: reason for refusal right to an appeal to be heard by an independent panel right to a place on a waiting list for vacancies An appeals service is available before the Devon Independent School Admissions Appeals Panel.
+When an application is refused, this is because the school believes it would "prejudice the provision of efficient education or the efficient use of resources" (see the School Standards and Framework Act 1998).

+Any refusal will be in writing and inform the applicant of the:

+- reason for refusal - right to an appeal to be heard by an independent panel - right to a place on a waiting list for vacancies

+An appeals service is available before the Devon Independent School Admissions Appeals Panel.
 Further information about the process is available from the Appeals Clerk.
 Appeal papers will either be sent with the refusal letter or can be requested from the LA.

+Appeals Timetable

-Appeals Timetable The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
+The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
 The appeal must then be heard within 40 school days for the normal round and within 30 days for in-year admissions.

-Normal round intake: Allocation date for Reception or junior school Year 3: Tuesday 16 April 2024 Deadline for appeal forms to be submitted: Friday 31 May 2024 Appeals will be heard within 40 school days, by: Friday 26 July 2024 Where possible, appeals that are submitted after 31 May will be heard by 26 July.
+Normal round intake:

+Allocation date for Reception or junior school Year 3: 16 April 2025 Deadline for appeal forms to be submitted: 31 May 2025 Appeals will be heard within 40 school days, by: 25 July 2024

+Where possible, appeals that are submitted after 31 May will be heard by 25 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

+Application

-Application For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary and studio schools and UTCs) or the date when the application was submitted or amended if later.
-In-year applications are considered to have been made on the date they are received or updated, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
+For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary, studio schools and UTCs) or the date when the application was submitted or amended if later.

+In-year applications are considered to have been made on the date they are received or amended, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form will amend the date on which the application is considered to have been made.

 It is an applicant's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto the school roll, or the home address changes.